abara15/abara15/README.md

 My name is Anthony Barakat.
 I'm a Development Operations Engineer based in Sydney, AU.
 I work in Azure DevOps assisting in the development and support of CI/CD processes and pipelines for all infrastructure-related components in my organisation.

-I am proficient in JavaScript, Python, React.js, Node.js, Sass, and C.
+I am proficient in JavaScript, Python, React.js, Node.js, Sass, C, and Terraform.

 If you're interested in reaching out or learning a bit more about me, check my socials above or my portfolio [here](https://abara15.github.io)!